Data Centers in Odense

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Odense are well-positioned to serve the city's growing robotics, technology, and logistics industries.
-The location provides low-latency connectivity for local enterprises and research institutions.
+Proximity To Key Business Districts: Data centers in Odense are well-positioned to serve the city's growing technology and robotics industries, as well as the broader commercial and logistics sectors on the island of Funen.
+This proximity allows for low-latency support for local enterprise operations.

 Natural Disaster Risk

-Odense has a very low natural disaster risk profile, with an INFORM Risk score of 1.4 out of 10 as of September 2025.
-This ensures a stable operating environment with minimal threat of disruption from natural events.
+Odense has a very low natural disaster risk profile, with an INFORM Risk score of 1.4 out of 10, as of September 2025.
+This high level of safety minimizes the threat of environmental disruptions to data center operations.